 According to recent surveys*, the average cost for an adult funeral in Albuquerque is $6,996.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.

 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
-Therefore, a typical traditional funeral and burial cost is likely at least $8,500
+Therefore, a typical traditional funeral and burial cost is likely at least $8,500.

 How much does a cremation cost in Albuquerque?

-It is always a good idea to check what is included in a low-cost direct cremation package to ensure there are no hidden fees.
-Sometimes what can appear low-cost can have additional fees added to the full package price.
+It is always a good idea to check what is included in a low-cost direct cremation package to ensure no hidden fees.
+Sometimes, what appears low-cost can have additional fees added to the total package price.

 County fees are generally ‘third-party’ additional charges –such as death certificates and cremation permits.
 However, some affordable direct cremation packages may include a death certificate and cremation permit fee.

-Each state has its own legislation that governs funeral and cremation practices.
-A crematory has to abide by certain practice standards in disposing of human remains by cremation.
 In New Mexico, a cremation can only be performed once a ‘Cremation Authorization Form’ has been signed by the legal next of kin and the coroner has issued the cremation permit.

 There is no mandatory waiting period before a cremation can proceed in New Mexico, but that being said, it usually takes about three days to make all the necessary arrangements and complete the paperwork.

 A casket is NOT required by law for a cremation.
-All that is required is a suitable rigid container.
+All that is needed is a suitable rigid container.
 A cremation container is usually a reinforced cardboard or plywood box.
 Some funeral homes offer rental caskets if you wish to hold a funeral service before the cremation.

 How do I apply for a Death Certificate in New Mexico?

-The funeral director will generally file the death certificate for you and will ask how many copies you require.
+The funeral director will generally file the death certificate for you and ask how many copies you require.
 You can also obtain copies of death certificates from the Office of Vital Records (OVR) online or by phone.

 The processing time is 3-5 business days, and it costs $21.00 for regular U.S. mail or $39.50 for next-day air delivery by UPS (however, there will still be a 3-5 business days processing time for the application).
 Alternatively, you can apply by mail by filling out the form found here and sending it to: